 Working with curly hair is pretty much the same situation.

 If you don’t have the right tools in your arsenal, you’re gonna struggle, a lot.
 But luckily, you’ve found your way to this blog post, so now, you don’t have to.
+We’ve made you a list of the best hair styling tools for curly hair, the best tools for sleeping, and the best tools for drying your hair (without damage!).
+So strap in, and maybe open up an online shopping cart.

 If you’re not wearing your hair straight, you should not have a tight hair tie on your wrist.
 We’re all guilty.
 We all carry 3 on our wrists at any given time, I know.
 But these ties, especially the ones with metal, are super tough on hair.
 When you pull them out breakage is inevitable.